$0 Texas Foster Care Quick-Start Checklist

 Is kinship licensing faster than standard foster care licensing?

-In terms of achieving provisional approval for initial placement, yes — DFPS can authorize a kinship placement within days in some cases.
-Full licensing still requires all standard inspections, training hours, and background checks, though timelines may be compressed.
-You should not assume that having a child already in your home means licensing is automatic or expedited in all respects.
+In terms of achieving an initial kinship placement, yes — DFPS can authorize a kinship placement within days in some cases.
+Full verification still requires the applicable inspections, training, and background checks, though timelines may be compressed.
+You should not assume that having a child already in your home means verification is automatic or expedited in all respects.

-What is the difference between KCSP and foster care reimbursement?
+What is the difference between Kinship Care/PCA and foster care reimbursement?

 What if I'm in a CBC region — do I contact DFPS or the SSCC for kinship licensing?